abocn/TelegramBot/README.md

 > [!IMPORTANT]
 > Please complete the above steps to prepare your local copy for building.
 You do not need to install FFmpeg on your host system.

+> [!NOTE]
+> Using the `-d` flag when running causes Kowalski to run in the background.
+If you're just playing around or testing, you may not want to use this flag.

 You can also run Kowalski using Docker, which simplifies the setup process.
 Make sure you have Docker and Docker Compose installed.

 ### Using Docker Compose